Vidyapiratha/Salve/README.md

 2. **Clinic Selection**:
    A dropdown selection is provided to choose clinics effortlessly, making navigation simple and intuitive.

+## Future Improvements

+The following improvements and features can be added to enhance the functionality and user experience of the Patients Dashboard:

+1. **Separate Pages for Clinics and Patients**
+   Currently, the application displays clinics and patients in the same view.
+However, creating **separate pages** for clinics and patients could provide a more structured navigation experience.
+Upon selecting a clinic, users would be redirected to the **Patients Page**, where they can see and manage the associated patients more efficiently.

+2. **Dynamic Theme Switching**
+   The addition of a **light and dark** theme would allow users to switch between different visual styles, improving accessibility and user comfort.
+The theme could be tied to the system-level preference, automatically adjusting when the system's theme changes.
+This would enhance the user experience by providing a consistent and personalized interface across different devices.

+3. **Enhanced Patient Card Styling**
+   The design of the **patient cards** could be improved with more intricate styling, making them visually appealing and easier to interact with.
+Additional details like patient status, age, or other key attributes could be highlighted to enhance data visibility and user experience.

+4. **Display Patient Details**
+   A future enhancement could include the ability to **select a patient** and display their detailed information, such as medical history, appointment schedule, and other personal details.
+This would provide a more comprehensive overview of each patient, making the dashboard a central hub for patient management.

 ---

 ## Summary